-PPC and SEO are two different strategies used to rank on search engines.
+SEO and PPC marketing are two different strategies used to rank on search engines.
 SEO is a long-term strategy that focuses on optimizing website content and structure, while PPC is an advertising strategy where you pay for ad space to appear at the top of search results.

 When it comes to ranking, PPC ads appear at the very top of search engine results pages (SERPs) with “Ad” tags next to them.
 These ads can be easily identified by users as sponsored content.